- Politics and Social Issues»

 In 1941, the Indian Legion saw the light of day.
 The Germans pampered the Legion .It's interesting, that today most of the Western world states that the Germans under Hitler were religiously intolerant.

 The Legion was given its own insignia and Field Marshal Kesselring inspected them.
-The Indian Legion was used in the defence of France .
-It was very well equipped and even some German units had inferior weaponry compared to the Indian Legion.
+The Indian Legion was used in the defense of France.
+It was very well equipped and even some German units had inferior weaponry compared to the Indian Legion

 The Legion in Battle